UPPMAX/R-python-julia-matlab-HPC/docs/python/interactivePython.rst

 Or alternatively: an interactive session is a session, in which there is no queue before a command is run on a compute node.

-This differs between HPC2N and UPPMAX:
+This differs between HPC2N, UPPMAX, and LUNARC:

 - HPC2N: the user remains on a login node.
   All commands can be sent directly to the compute node using ``srun``
 - UPPMAX: the user is actually on a computer node.
+  Whatever command is done, it is run on the compute node
+- LUNARC: the user is actually on a computer node.
   Whatever command is done, it is run on the compute node

 Start an interactive session